 14. Enhance sales onboarding and training

 Investing in sales onboarding and training can help you to improve sales productivity.
 Onboarding helps new sales reps quickly get up to speed on your products and services.
-Training helps sales reps to sharpen their skills and stay up-to-date on best practices.
+Sales Training helps sales reps to sharpen their skills and stay up-to-date on best practices.

 Both onboarding and training can help you to improve sales productivity by ensuring that your sales team is equipped with the knowledge and skills they need to be successful.